Siddhardha2330/capgemini-data-engineering-training/README.md

-# Capgemini Data Engineering Training

-# 📊 PySpark Learning Project Structure
+# PySpark Learning Project Structure

-This repository documents my hands-on learning journey in **PySpark**, organized in a structured and progressive manner for clarity and scalability.
+This repository documents my hands-on learning journey in PySpark, organized in a structured and progressive manner for clarity and scalability.

 ---

-## 📁 Folder Overview
+## Folder Overview

-### 🔹 `week0/`
+### `week0/`
 - Contains initial setup, environment configuration, and basic PySpark exploration.
 - Focus:
   - SparkSession setup